Instant-Visio/InstantVisio-WebApp/README.md

     - UI: Material UI
     - state: Redux & redux-thunk for async actions
     - routing: Ionic Router
+- Use interfaces to [define prop types](https://github.com/facebook/create-react-app/issues/8021) in typescript

-- Code organization
+### Code organization
-    - draft Pull Request for early on review if needed
     - branch name: you can use `issueNumber_feature-desc` but you are free to choose what you need
+    - draft Pull Request for early on WIP codes (if needed
+    - public the PR and submit it for the review
     - review: add 2 or more reviewers, one of them being either [MattiaPrimavera](https://github.com/MattiaPrimavera) or [HugoGresse](https://github.com/HugoGresse).
-At least one approve for the PR to be considered as accepted and ready to be merged
+At least one approve for the PR to be considered as accepted and ready to be merged.
+Review comments should be marked as resolved after change made if agreed to.
+If needed, re-request te review after change made.
     - Pull Request are merged using `Squash & merge`
     - Pull Request description: details what youthink is necessary to understand the code scope, linked issue, and any other things
-- Use interfaces to [define prop types](https://github.com/facebook/create-react-app/issues/8021) in typescript
+    - Responsability: the the PR asignee is responsible for updating the branch, iterating on review and merging the branch